 MSc, University of Guelph (1996)

 PHYSICS PROFESSOR AND RESEARCHER ANDREW JIRASEK pursues uncharted territories at play and in his work, which investigates advanced delivery methods of radiation treatment.

 He certainly doesn’t fit the stereotype of a physicist.
 Jirasek doesn’t use a pocket protector and there aren’t indecipherable calculations on his office walls.
 Instead, there are photos of faraway places visited in the past.

-An Associate Professor at UBC’s Okanagan campus, he enjoys exploring nature and the real-life applications of physics rather than solely pouring over formulas.
+A Professor at UBC’s Okanagan campus, he enjoys exploring nature and the real-life applications of physics rather than solely pouring over formulas.

 Jirasek chose physics as an undergraduate student because he wanted to know more about the fundamentals of nature.
 Yet, following completion of a Master of Science degree, he wasn’t completely satisfied.